gregabbott/glon/README.md

     - HTML: <a href="https://glon.pages.dev">GLON</a>
 - Types:
   - Parsed Types:
-    - The parser has a "parse_type" option.
+    - glon.to_js has a "parse_type" option.
     - Set it to false to keep all values as strings.
     - Set it to true to convert values to types they match.
     - Some output target formats don't support some value types.
-    - The parser converts any unsupported types back to strings.
+    - glon.to_js converts any unsupported types back to strings.
   - Supported Types:
     - Numbers:
       - Positive: 1024